To restore California salmon for their economic, recreational, commercial, environmental, cultural, and health values.

 What We Do

-We work very closely with staff and leadership of California’s wildlife and water agencies (California Department of Fish and Wildlife, Water Board, Dept of Water Resources) as well as with Federal wildlife and water agencies (Bureau of Reclamation, US Fish and Wildlife, NOAA Fisheries, National Marine Fisheries Agency).
+We work very closely with staff and leadership of California’s wildlife and water agencies (California Department of Fish and Wildlife, Water Board, Dept of Water Resources) as well as with Federal wildlife and water agencies (Bureau of Reclamation, US Fish and Wildlife, NOAA Fisheries, National Marine Fisheries Service).
 We also work to inform state and federal elected policymakers about challenges and practical solutions for salmon and our freshwater environment.
 We are advocating for California to adopt policies and take action to provide water for the needs of people, salmon, the environment, and the sustainable needs of agriculture.

 Our salmon, a key indicator of the health of their habitat, are in real danger.
 We are pushing for solutions now.
 We actively collaborate with our partners to restore salmon to the goals set by the state of California and the Federal government.
 That is 1 million fish returning annually to the Sacramento/San Joaquin river system to spawn.